 Add the blueberries, then gently stir.

-Bake the cake at 350 degrees Fahrenheit for 40 minutes or until a toothpick inserted into the center of the cake looks dry upon removal, then let it cool to room temperature before removing from the pan and serving.
+Bake for 33 minutes or until a toothpick inserted into the center of the cake looks clean upon removal, then let it cool to room temperature before removing from the pan and serving.

 Add 1/2 cup of pumpkin seeds, sunflower seeds, chopped pecans, or chopped walnuts to the batter, if desired.